Last updated on May 23rd, 2020

 Finally, there’s the obligatory gift shop for gifts and mementoes where you can pick up Scottish treats including fine whisky, cashmere clothes and children’s toys.

-- It offers a good blend of fun and fact
+- This attraction offers a good blend of fun and fact.
+The story of Loch Ness and the monster is genuinely fascinating.

-- Read my guide to Urquhart Castle to discover the iconic fortress that sits on the shore of Loch Ness
+- Read my guide to Urquhart Castle to discover the iconic fortress that sits on the shore of Loch Ness.
+Or read my guide to Loch Ness for an overview of one of Scotland’s most iconic visitor destinations.

 Address and map